cryptojorg/cryptoj.lib/README.md

 # cryptoj.lib
+Java Crypto Library for Bitcoin, Ethereum, Iota and more

 ## Purpose
-Java Crypto Library for Bitcoin, Ethereum, Iota and more

-The goal of this library is to provide a unified API to create and use paper wallets for different crypto currencies.
+The goal of this Java library is to provide a unified API to create and use paper wallets for different crypto currencies.

 This repository also provides a sample application to demonstrate the usage of the provided API.
 So far the following currencies are supported